What Is Hair-Pulling Disorder, And How Can It Affect Your Life?

 Body-focused repetitive behaviors

 Finally, those who experience high amounts of stress, even in the absence of a mental health diagnosis, may be susceptible to this disorder.
 For many who live with it, trichotillomania usually acts as a stress reliever.
 They may pull at their hair while watching TV or whenever they feel anxious.
-Pulling hair can feel like a way to express and let go of pent-up stress in the body.
+Pulling hair can seem like a way to express and let go of pent-up stress in the body.
 Though it may temporarily relieve tension and offer an outlet for stress, this sort of behavior can quickly and easily spiral out of an individual’s control.

-Getting help for hair-pulling disorder
+Getting help for the disorder of pulling hair

-If you or someone you know show signs of hair-pulling disorder, it can be beneficial to speak with both a physician and a licensed mental health professional.
+If you or someone you know shows signs of hair-pulling disorder, it can be beneficial to speak with both a physician and a licensed mental health professional.
 Seeking a medical opinion or physical exam can help you make sure that the symptoms you're experiencing aren't the result of an underlying medical condition or the side effects of a medication you're taking.

 • Mindfully and verbally describe pulling your hair in a mirror any time you engage in the behavior